JoshKDen/SportTimeConverterApp/README.md

 # SportTimeConverterApp
-An app to display sport game times to australian tome automatically
+An app to display sport game times to australian time automatically